 The Y7 is joining voices with the numerous other engagement groups of the G7 (Business, Women, Civil Society, Science, and Labour), to advocate for the type of society we want to leave to future generations.
 In our way of “making waves”, this year we strongly believe that it is crucial to shape the world’s post-pandemic recovery through green, inclusive, and sustainable lenses.
 We owe it to the future inhabitants of our planet.

 We call on all G7 leaders to take action on the youth recommendations.
-We also need to encourage the broader and more inclusive participation of our fellow citizens to make our voice heard during—and after—the Cornwall negotiations.
-If you want to join us in calling world leaders to action, you can sign the communiqué by completing the form on the Future Leaders Network website.
+We also need to encourage the broader and more inclusive participation of our fellow citizens to make our voices heard following the Cornwall negotiations.
+To find out more, visit the Future Leaders Network website.

 |Tackling COVID-19||Green Recovery||Intergenerational Solidarity||International Co-operation|